Veteran-Owned · Hispanic Woman-Owned · 10,000+ successful fittings

 Bionics & Myoelectric

-Advanced prosthetic technology has come a long way in fifteen years, multi-articulating hands, microprocessor knees, pattern-recognition systems, and direct-skeletal attachment are now real options for the right candidates.
+Advanced prosthetic technology has come a long way, multi-articulating hands, microprocessor knees, pattern-recognition systems, and direct-skeletal attachment are now real options for the right candidates.
 But the gap between ‘technology that exists’ and ‘technology that helps you’ is huge, and it’s the gap clinical judgment fills.

-We’re proud partners with i-Limb (Össur), Ottobock Bebionic, Coapt pattern recognition, College Park, and other premium manufacturers.
-But partner relationships don’t drive our recommendations, patient outcomes do.
+We fit and service devices from i-Limb (Össur), BionIT Labs, Coapt pattern recognition, College Park, and other premium manufacturers, but the brand doesn’t drive our recommendations, your outcome does.
 We’ll tell you when an advanced device is the right move and when a simpler, more reliable solution serves you better.

 Beyond the device itself, advanced prosthetics demand training.
 Multi-articulating hands and pattern-recognition systems take weeks to use fluently.
 We coordinate with OT and PT teams, provide in-clinic training, and stay involved as you live with the device.